Participate

 Altar Guild

 Altar Guild offers the ultimate welcome to God’s people by preparing the altar for worship.
 A well-arrayed altar and sanctuary each Sunday morning and at weekday services fills us with a spirit of joy and gratitude.
 Come join this quiet, prayerful ministry of beauty and holiness.
-Email Lorraine Corr to get involved.
+You can contact Lorraine Corr through this form:

 The Order of the Daughters of the King

 Known to many as the Order of the Daughters of the King (DOK) this group of women meet regularly to pray for others and guide one another along the spiritual path.
 DOK is a spiritual journey open to all women.
-Contact Grace Cheng for more information.
+You can contact Ellen van Nagell through this form:

 Blue-Zone Congregation